OUR EDITORIAL STAFF

 JOHANNA V. CASTILLO, Vice President and Executive Editor

-Before joining Atria Books in 2005, Johanna was a literary agent at the Sanford J. Greenburger Associates.
-She has brought a variety of critically acclaimed and bestselling authors to Atria’s list, including Isabel Allende, María Dueñas, Colleen Hoover, Pat LaFrieda, Sharyn McCrumb, Félix J. Palma, Rosanna Pansino, Rachael Ray, and Laura Esquivel.
+Before joining Atria Books in 2005, Johanna was a literary agent at Sanford J. Greenburger Associates.
+She has brought a variety of critically acclaimed and bestselling authors to Atria’s list, including Isabel Allende, María Dueñas, Colleen Hoover, Pat LaFrieda, Sharyn McCrumb, Félix J. Palma, Rosanna Pansino, Rachael Ray, Armando Lucas Correa, and Laura Esquivel.
 Her areas of interest include literature in translation, women’s fiction, memoir, and cookbooks.
-An expert on the international and Latino book market, she has been featured in the Miami Herald, Boston Globe Daily News, and Publishers Weekly and was named one of the 25 Most Powerful Women by People in Español in 2015.
+An expert on the international and Latinx book market, she has been featured in the Miami Herald, Boston Globe Daily News, and Publishers Weekly, and was named one of the 25 Most Powerful Women by People en Español in 2015.
 She serves on the board of Poets & Writers.

-Areas of Interest: Quality Commercial and Literary Fiction, Inspirational Self-Help, Narrative Nonfiction, Latino Fiction and Nonfiction, Literature in Translation.
+Areas of Interest: Quality Commercial and Literary Fiction, Inspirational Self-Help, Narrative Nonfiction, Latinx Fiction and Nonfiction, Literature in Translation.

-Authors Include: Isabel Allende, Colleen Hoover, Rachael Ray, Rosanna Pansino, Elise Strachan, Reyna Grande, Arturo Pérez-Reverte, Armando Lucas Correa, Lene Kaaberbøl, Laura Day, Pat LaFrieda, Javier Sierra, Félix J. Palma, María Dueñas, Jenni Rivera, Chiquis Rivera, Dr. Elisha Goldstein, Theresa Caputo, Emanuel Bergman.
+Authors Include: Isabel Allende, Colleen Hoover, Rachael Ray, Rosanna Pansino, Elise Strachan, Reyna Grande, Arturo Pérez-Reverte, Lene Kaaberbøl, Laura Day, Pat LaFrieda, Javier Sierra, María Dueñas, Jenni Rivera, Chiquis Rivera, Dr. Elisha Goldstein, Theresa Caputo, Emanuel Bergman.

 SARAH CANTIN, SENIOR EDITOR